MarcosIgnacioo/donkey/README.md

+small buffer for saving wbhjkl jumps vim

+because i didnt read the part of the hash first and decided to implement it myself mainly because in cc well we donty have any hashmapps built in and just tought well might just write the whole equals functions to make the map[Object]Object work in c so i did it and it worked because of that, but in go u cant actually make that hashmap theyu just gaslighted me because im a pretty girl, and they did something similar, actaully something i look it up when starting this part and that being how does java handle object hashmaps and basically what they do is just to write a to_hash function to the class and that gives the hash thing and thats just it, thats the key stored in it so yeah

+the book just does that implements a hashing struct that has the key (the hashed one) and the kevalue as the value KeyValue {
+  Object key;
+  Object value;
+}
+map[KeyHash]KeyValue

+this is because they loose the key when hashing so they just store it as the value which makes handling the collisions and getting the right value when trying to index them way easier cause now is possible to get well the real key and make an equals thing etc

 a temporary arena for just data that requires calculations for example the hash function needs to stringify a expression to hash it, whic is fine